bigwhoop/lyme/README.md

 Name              | Type                 | Description
 ------------------|----------------------|-------------
 `markup`          | String or `$` Object | The initial markup to use.
 If a selected element is provided, it will be wrapped into TextareaAdapter plugin (see below).
+`onPreInit`       | Function             | A function that is called before the editor is initialized.
+Also see the plugins `onPreInit` callback.
+`onPostInit`      | Function             | A function that is called after the editor was initialized.
+Also see the plugins `onPostInit` callback.
 `onMarkupChange`  | Function             | A function that is called whenever the markup changes.
 Also see the plugins `onMarkupChange` callback.
 `renderer`        | Object               | An object providing a `renderer(string markup) string` function (see renderers section).
 `plugins`         | Array                | See plugins section.
 `hotKeys`         | Object               | See hot keys section.
 Each hot key must have an unique key identifier in the `hotKeys` object.

 ## Plugins